In most of our lives, there’s the public story, and then there’s the other one.

 Some of you may know my husband Rob nearly died of a brain aneurysm in May.
 Since we have many friends and family members in various places, not to mention our global homeschool community, I shared a lot of our journey on Facebook.
 After a truly miraculous summer of recuperation, Rob returned to work as a full-time physician in September.
 We are still celebrating daily as he contemplates a name change to Lazarus, and we attribute his recovery to the grace of the Lord along with many prayers on our behalf.

 But you might not know we’ve had two aneurysms in our family.
-Twenty-five years ago, in the summer of 1996, our then 8-year-old son, Jeff, suffered a brain aneurysm that left his life hanging in the balance for months.
+Twenty-five years ago, in the summer of 1996, our then eight-year-old son, Jeff, suffered a brain aneurysm that left his life hanging in the balance for months.
 It happened “before the internet,” so much of the account of his excruciatingly slow recovery is in my journal.
 Like Rob’s situation, the Lord also brought Jeff back from the brink of death in answer to many prayers, but He has not answered our prayers for Jeff’s complete physical restoration in this life.
-There are weeks and months of empty pages in my journal in which any desire to capture a mother’s still broken heart was overridden by the daily exhaustion of caring for a special needs child who couldn’t sit up, eat or talk, while I tried to care for, let alone enjoy our 3-year-old daughter.
+There are weeks and months of empty pages in my journal in which any desire to capture a mother’s still broken heart was overridden by the daily exhaustion of caring for a special needs child who couldn’t sit up, eat or talk, while I tried to care for, let alone enjoy our three-year-old daughter.

 As we brought Jeff home on December 20th that year, still with many medical needs including a brain shunt and tracheostomy, we sought to comfort our son and ourselves with this reality.
 I began to search and ask God to help us live in this new reality.
 Slowly, he corrected my vision.